Qiskit/qiskit/docs/how_to/use_sampler.rst

 Change run options
 ==================

-Your workflow might require tuning primitive run options, such as shots.
+Your workflow might require tuning primitive run options, such as the amount of shots.

 By default, the reference :class:`~qiskit.primitives.Sampler` class performs an exact statevector calculation based on the :class:`~qiskit.quantum_info.Statevector` class.
 However, this can be